-- a) Credit Program Applicants (Certificate or Masters) - (1) Applicants applying for either the Certificate or Masters Programs will need to complete the online components in addition to the written component (Admissions Essay that can be uploaded to the 'Admissions Statement 'component). - (2) Detailed instructions on how to complete the application for admission are provided to the applicant via email. - b) Non-Credit Program Applicants (Audit/Enrichment) - (1) Applicants applying for the Non-Credit Programs must only complete the online components of the application for admission. - 3) Once the Admissions Department receives all application components, the completed application is sent to the Admissions Committee
+- a) Credit Program Applicants (Certificate or Masters) - (1) Applicants applying for either the Certificate or Masters Programs, or as a Special Status student, will need to complete the online components in addition to the written component (Admissions Essay that can be uploaded to the 'Admissions Statement 'component). - (2) Detailed instructions on how to complete the application for admission are provided to the applicant via email. - b) Non-Credit Program Applicants (Audit/Enrichment) - (1) Applicants applying for the Non-Credit Programs must only complete the online components of the application for admission. - 3) Once the Admissions Department receives all application components, the completed application is sent to the Admissions Committee